Increasing the likelihood that new users become successful when adopting GoCentral

 A no credit card required free trial removed the previous barriers of a long account creation process.
 Users were quickly onboarded by answering two simple questions that would provide 30 unique, dynamically created designs with stock photos and color recommendations related to their category.

-Lesson #1: How you speak to your users is pertinent in onboarding to get them to provide accurate details.
-We observed this issue with the “what’s your site about?” question which is still an issue today that we’re working on making more clear along with the functionality of the accompanying combobox and categories.
+- How you speak to your users is pertinent to get them to provide accurate details.
+Reordering and rephrasing the “what’s your site about?” question made it more clear to users and reduced dropoff in onboarding.

-Lesson #2: Users feel dissatisfied when given less than 6 and overwhelmed with more than 30 design choices.
-Breaking the pattern of having users select a theme during onboarding didn’t test well and no matter if the designs are dynamically created or curated by a designer users still regard them as templates.
+- Users feel dissatisfied when given less than 6 and overwhelmed with more than 30 design choices for site designs.
+Breaking the pattern of having users select a theme during onboarding didn’t test well and no matter if the designs are dynamically created or curated by a designer, users still regard them as templates.